FoundryVTT MCP Server - v0.11.0

 src/

-├── config/ # Configuration management
+├── config/ # Zod-validated configuration

-├── foundry/ # FoundryVTT client and types
+│ ├── client.ts # FoundryVTT client with worldData cache

-├── tools/ # MCP tool definitions
+├── tools/

-├── resources/ # MCP resource definitions
+│ ├── resources.ts # MCP resource definitions

-├── utils/ # Utilities and logging
+├── utils/ # Logger, cache utilities

-└── index.ts # Main server entry point
+└── index.ts # MCP server entry point

-1. Define tool schema in src/tools/index.ts
+1. Define tool schema in src/tools/definitions.ts

-2. Add handler method in src/index.ts
+2. Add handler in src/tools/handlers/

-4. Add TypeScript types in src/foundry/types.ts
+4. Add TypeScript types in src/foundry/types.ts if needed

 5. Test with your AI assistant